 Basically speaking the absolute majority of people think recliners are rude and selfish, and think reclining seats should be banned.
 Is that clear enough for you recliners?

 It’s your right to recline?
+Right?
 No it isn’t.
 Ever heard the saying ‘your right to swing your fist ends where the next mans nose begins’?
 He was a smart man that Oliver Wendell Holmes.
 What that means is your rights end as soon as they infringe on someone else’s rights, in this case my rights to personal space and not having physical harm or injury caused to me by a heavy seat weighed down by your fat arse directly pressing on my knees.
 It is a fundamental tenet of rights and human rights law.

 You paid for your seat and have the right to use the functions of it?
 Well I paid for mine too cupcake and you are stopping me from using the tray or the TV properly, and I have a right to use those functions.